aws-samples/personalization-apis/docs/api_entry_points.md

 # Personalization API entry points

 The API entry points have consistent and predictable paths based on your [configuration](./configuration.md).
-Since entry point paths are resolved dynamically for each request based on your configuration, an update to your configuration will be reflected in the API entry points after your configuration is deployed via [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/) **and** the API functions reload their configuration (every 45 seconds, by default).
+Since entry point paths are resolved dynamically for each request based on your configuration, an update to your configuration will be reflected in the API entry points after your configuration is deployed via [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/) **and** the API functions have reloaded their configuration (every 45 seconds, by default).

 ## OpenAPI/Swagger specification